kraftcoding/Hangfire-OPC-Labs-v1.x/README.md

 # Hangfire-OPC-Labs_.NET-4.8

-This solution contains a standard .NET 4.8 MVC project by which the OPC UA Hangfire server is managed.
+Hangfire OPC Labs v1.0 solution that contains a standard .NET 4.8 MVC project by which the OPC UA Hangfire server is managed.
 It includes two projects, a console application for tests and a windows service project.

 ## Requirements